walimorris/Payup/README.md

 * On the command line: notify-send "Hello, World!"
 * In a c-program, you'll need to use the \" escape character followed by \ escape and two double quotes to close the command before sending it off to your system to send that sweet pop-up notification.
 * You can view an example found in the desktop_popup.c file.

 You'll need to link ncurses when you compile or else gcc will throw a laundry list of errors.
 To compile a C program with ncurses, it should look like this (PayUp.c as example):
 * gcc PayUp.c -o PayUp -lncurses

-To run:
-* ./PayUp
+TO RUN:
+All of the dependencies are automated through the bash script on run up to ease the process, if PayUp is run for the first time, the program will be compiled and all scripts will be made executable.
+Naturally, you can run the program with:
+* chmod +x pop.sh && ./pop.sh

 ![PAYUP!](Notify.png)